bankofmaldives/bml-connect-php/README.md

 # BMLConnect

-> PHP API Client and bindings for the [Bank of Maldives Connect API](https://github.com/Bank of Maldives Connect APIPay/Bank of Maldives Connect API-apidoc)
+> PHP API Client and bindings for the [Bank of Maldives Connect API](https://github.com/bankofmaldives/bml-connect)

-Using this PHP API Client you can interact with your Bank of Maldives Connect API Solutions:
+Using this PHP API Client you can interact with your Bank of Maldives Connect API:
 - 💳 __Transactions__

 ## Installation